hoho0001/mad9135/docs/modules/week9/README.md

     }
     ```

+    - install gh-pages with npm

+    ```
+    yarn add gh-pages
+    ```

     - The predeploy script will be run automatically when you run `npm run deploy` or `yarn run deploy`
-    - Set up your Github Repo locally and then push to the server.
+    - Follow the normal steps to set up your Github Repo locally and then push to the server.

     ```
     git init